 Mile 3- 9:30

 After we passed mile 4, I picked out a guy up ahead (officially nicknamed “green shorts guy”) and decided to just stay with him.
 About halfway through mile 4 there was a split where first loop 10K’ers go straight and those headed for the finish turn left, but there wasn’t any signage to indicate this.
 When I went by the split, the lady who was supposed to be directing us was talking to someone and wasn’t directing the runners.
 I went straight, but spent about 10-20 seconds worrying I had gone the wrong way and was headed for the finish.
 I actually stopped and looked back to make sure other runners who I knew were on the first loop had gone straight.
 They had, so I kept going, following green shorts guy.
-Just before mile 5 we switched from the road to a paved path that I think was part of the greenway system in
+Just before mile 5 we switched from the road to a paved path that I think was part of the greenway system in Roanoke.
+We climbed a big hill, passed the mile 5 marker, and headed into the last mile of the race.

 Mile 4- 8:45